ScryEngineering/scrygroup.com/content/blog-posts/2019-05-13/Why 100% utilization of your time is a bad goal.md

 ### Encourage employees to balance work with personal time

 To be their most productive during work hours, everyone needs unqualified time off.
-That means building and sustaining a workplace culture that actively encourages work-life balance, and helps employees achieve it.
-[According to this article on The Balance Careers](https://www.thebalancecareers.com/top-ways-to-encourage-employee-work-balance-1919353), you can do that in any number of ways, including modeling the work-life balance you expect, setting expectations that time off is indeed time off, and not confusing commitment, engagement and dedication with 60 to 70 hours weeks.
+That means building and sustaining a [workplace culture that actively encourages work-life balance](https://www.thebalancecareers.com/top-ways-to-encourage-employee-work-balance-1919353), and helps employees achieve it.
+This can be as simple as insisting that employees take time off to recover when they're sick, modeling the work-life balance you expect, and setting expectations that time off is indeed time off.

 ### Wrap up

-There are several reasons not to fill 100% of your time.
+While filling 100% of your time is easy, it can have a devastating impact on your business as customer service can suffer, we miss opportunities to grow and even neglect our health and well-being.
+As entrepreneurs, it's incumbent on us to lead our teams by example - manage time appropriately, encourage learning and skills development and insist on a healthy workplace culture that encourages work-life balance.